solarorange/ansible-homelab/README.md

 ## Architecture

-The homelab architecture consists of several key components:
+The Watchtower architecture consists of several key components:

 1. Core Infrastructure:
    - Proxmox VE for virtualization